-Perhaps you were one of the 900,000 people who filed a tax return for 2010 that was due a refund?
-Hopefully you were able to claim your share of almost $760 million by this year’s April 15 tax deadline.
+Perhaps you were one of the $1.2 million people who filed a tax return for 2019 that was due a refund?
+Hopefully you were able to claim your share of almost $1.4 billion by this year’s April 15 tax deadline.
 Don’t let the government keep money that you’re owed.
 Whether you moved before your refund could be delivered or had an incorrect or incomplete address listed, you might have unclaimed refunds waiting for you.

 How to stop wasting: If you think the IRS owes you money for an unclaimed or undelivered tax refund, look into the options you have by visiting the IRS’ website.